 Kate earned her MFA in critical theory and studio art at Maine College of Art.
-She is a member of Bromfield Gallery located in the SOWA arts district in Boston.
-Kate is an active member of Boston Critique Group.
+She is an active member of Boston Critique Group.
 She is also an art instructor and volunteers with young women coping with emotional and behavior challenges at Youth Villages in Arlington, MA where she currently lives.